Board of Trustees

 Svein Dyrkolbotn has over 15 years of development experience as principal owner of Viking Companies.
-Svein has a bachelor’s degree in civil engineering from the University of Florida and is a licensed general contractor in the State of Florida (CGC1517065).
+Svein has a Bachelor’s degree in civil engineering from the University of Florida and is a licensed general contractor in the State of Florida (CGC1517065).
 He has been developing residential projects in the Gainesville area for a number of years, including highly acclaimed Campus View.
-Dyrkolbotn has developed and managed over 2,000 multi-family units for Gainesville based Davis & Sons across the Southeast United States.
-Svein is actively engaged with the Gainesville Chamber of Commerce and local public/private initiatives to improve transportation mobility within Alachua County.
+Dyrkolbotn has developed and managed over 2,000 multi-family units for Gainesville-based Davis & Sons across the Southeast United States.
+He is actively engaged with the Gainesville Chamber of Commerce and local public/private initiatives to improve transportation mobility within Alachua County.
 Recently, Svein secured the entitlements for Celebration Pointe, which, when fully built-out, will be comprised of approximately 1,000 residential units and 1,000,000 square feet of commercial space.

-Born in Bergen, Norway, Svein was a member of the Norwegian National Basketball Team before moving to Florida in 1990 as an Oak Hall High School exchange student staying with the Davis family in Newberry, Florida.
+Born in Bergen, Norway, he was a member of the Norwegian National Basketball Team before moving to Florida in 1990 as an Oak Hall High School exchange student staying with the Davis family in Newberry, Florida.
 Svein was a scholarship athlete who played four years of college basketball for the University of Florida, including a trip to the Gators first Final Four in 1994.
-He and his wife, Heather, continue to pass on the Oak Hall tradition within their family, as their three daughters are attending Oak Hall.
+He and his wife, Heather, continue to pass on the Oak Hall tradition within their family as their three daughters attend Oak Hall.

 Jennifer Hunt serves as Chief Financial Officer of CAMPUS USA Credit Union, headquartered in Jonesville.
 She joins the Oak Hall Board of Directors as Chair of the Finance Committee.

-Jennifer earned a degree in Business Administration with a concentration in Accounting and a Master's Degree in Accounting, both from the University of North Florida.
-Jennifer is a Certified Public Accountant and formerly served as CFO for Gainesville Regional Utilities (GRU).
+Jennifer earned a degree in Business Administration with a concentration in Accounting and a Master's degree in Accounting, both from the University of North Florida.
+She is a Certified Public Accountant and formerly served as CFO for Gainesville Regional Utilities (GRU).
 Jennifer and her husband Ken have two sons; Matthew is a junior at the University of Florida, and David is a junior at Oak Hall.

 Randall C. Jenkins, Esq.